UC-OSPO-Network/ospo-survey-analysis/README.md

 You can run most of the analysis notebooks in any order.
 Where one notebook depends on the outputs of another, I have tried to include that information in the introduction at the top of the notebook.
-The Quarto notebooks in /notebooks are intended as an "analysis journal."
-They reflect the exploratory, "stream-of-consciousness" process of data analysis, not a final, concise summary of key results.
+The Quarto notebooks reflect the exploratory, "stream-of-consciousness" process of data analysis, not a final, concise summary of key results.
 The rendered PDF versions are available in /reports/notebooks.

 The figure scripts are just for producing figures.
 They do not contain any analysis.
 They draw on the final parsed data in a folder called